Sumo Wrestling Micro-Mechanism CompetitionCompetitions for wired and wireless machines are conducted separately.

 Competitors with wired and wireless machines compete separately in this tournament, and one winner from each division is decided.
 The limits of size and weight have been eased for wireless machines.
 Self-propelled machines may enter the competition.

 DetailsThe area of the competition (ring) is a circular plastic board 200 mm in diameter and 10 mm thick covered with patterned Kent Paper, as shown in Fig. 5.
 A machine wins the match if it pushes or drops its opponent out of the ring.
-A machine also wins a match if it knocks over the opponent or forces it to fall on its side.
+A machine also wins a match if it knocks over (tumbling off forward or backward or overturning to the left or right) the opponent or forces it to fall on its side.
 A machine loses a match if any part of it the main body touches the board outside the ring.
 A machine does not win by simply lifting its opponent.
 The time limit for one match is one minute.
 If there is no winner within this time, referees will decide the winner to be the machine that attacked more aggressively.
 Namely, the machine that has not moved actively will lose the match.